Please ensure Javascript is enabled for purposes of website accessibility Profile - DR STEPHEN WAMBUGU MAINA

 WORK EXPERIENCE

-• 2014- 2021; Lecturer, Department of Agricultural Education and Extension, Faculty of Education and Community Studies, Egerton University, Njoro- Nakuru, Kenya
+• 2014- to date (2024); Lecturer, Department of Agricultural Education and Extension, Faculty of Education and Community Studies, Egerton University, Njoro- Nakuru, Kenya

 • 2013-2014; Assistant Lecturer, Department of Agricultural Education and Extension, Faculty of Education and Community Studies, Egerton University, Njoro- Nakuru, Kenya